 A few examples include:

-Subsidies: People with low incomes receive a subsidy to offset the costs of a pricing system.
+Subsidies for people with low incomes receive a subsidy to offset the costs of a pricing system.
 For example, Los Angeles Metro’s Low-Income Assistance Plan for the region’s express lanes provides $25 in toll credits and waives monthly fees for low-income customers.

-Discounts: People with low incomes pay a discounted rate.
+Discounts people with low incomes pay a discounted rate.

-Incentives: People with low incomes accrue credits after taking a certain number of trips on transit, and can use those credits to pay for pricing fees, transit, or other transportation costs.
+Incentives for people with low incomes accrue credits after taking a certain number of trips on transit, and can use those credits to pay for pricing fees, transit, or other transportation costs.
 For example, Los Angeles offers a program like this through its Transit Rewards Program.